 Conditionally Admitted Students

-These students must earn a 2.0 or higher grade point average on the first 24 semester hours attempted or be dropped from program.
+These students must earn a 2.0 or higher grade point average on the first 24 semester hours attempted or they will be dropped from program.

 Unconditionally Admitted Students